Home Chemistry Element Metals

 The heat evolved is sufficient for hydrogen to catch fire.
 Therefore, Na and K are kept in kerosene instead of water.

-The reaction of alkaline earth metal calcium with water is less violent.
-The heat that evolved in this reaction is not sufficient for hydrogen to catch fire.
+The alkaline earth metal calcium also reacts violently with water.
+However, the heat evolved in this reaction is not sufficient for hydrogen to catch fire.

 Ca + 2 H2O → Ca(OH)2 + H2